-One hundred percent of the project's energy needs must be supplied by on-site renewable energy on a net annual basis.
+One hundred percent of the project's energy needs must be supplied by on-site renewable energy on a

-- 32 This Imperative may be attempted using the Scale Jumping design overlay, which endorses the implementation of solutions beyond the building scale that maximize ecological benefit while maintaining self-sufficiency at the city block, neighborhood, or community scale.
-For more information on Scale Jumping, refer to the User's Guide. - 33 This must include all electricity, heating and cooling requirements.
+This must include all electricity, heating and cooling requirements.
 Back-up generators are excluded.
-System may be grid-tied or off the grid. - 34 Renewable energy is defined as photovoltaics, wind turbines, water-powered microturbines, direct geothermal or fuel cells powered by hydrogen generated from renewably powered electrolysis nuclear energy is not an acceptable option.
+System may be grid-tied or off the grid.

+Renewable energy is defined as photovoltaics, wind turbines, water-powered microturbines, direct geothermal or fuel cells powered by hydrogen generated from renewably powered electrolysis - nuclear energy is not an acceptable option.
 No combustion of any kind is allowed.